jblanked/FlipStore/assets/README.md

    - This has been addressed but may still occur.
 If it does, just restart the app.
 2. The app file is corrupted.
    - It's likely there was an error parsing the data.
 Restart the app and wait until the green LED light turns off after downloading the app before exiting the view.
+3. The app is stuck on "receiving".
+   - Restart your Flipper Zero with your WiFi Devboard plugged in.